suncoast-devs/handbook/lessons/career-coding/projects.md

 ---
-title: Project ideas from beginner to advanced level
+title: Project Ideas From Beginner to Advanced Level
 order: 2
 ---